 Working our way up to the next ridge…

 Can I tell you how much I freaking love BUFFS?!
 Kept the sweat and hair out of my face, but of course, I got a super sexy headband sunburn LOL.
-This pattern of Buff is called Otoe.

 My partner leads the way though the boulder fields.